hypergraphql/hypergraphql/sources/documentation.md

 - enforcing a uniform, strict view over heterogeneous linked data sources residing in disconnected multiple services, while preserving the original URIs and semantic links between them;
 - restricting access to linked data services (particularly RDF stores, as one of supported services) down to naturally definable subsets of (tree-shaped) queries, which can be more efficiently handled, thus minimising the impact on the service's availability;
 - enabling easy deployment of reasonably sized linked datasets via embedded, in-memory [Apache Jena](https://jena.apache.org/) storage, and exposing them via GraphQL endpoints;
-- facilitating construction of micorservice-based linked data architectures in a plug-and-play fashion.
+- facilitating construction of microservice-based linked data architectures in a plug-and-play fashion.

 To facilitate exploration, each HyperGraphQL instance is by default accompanied by a [GraphiQL](https://github.com/graphql/graphiql) interface: